brianAsimba/MachineLearningblog/_posts/2019-04-18-Introduction-post.md

 \\[\theta_0 := temp0\\]
 \\[\theta_1 := temp1\\]

-The := is used to assign the new value as the current with each iteration.
+:= is used to assign the new value as the current with each iteration.
 Care must be taken not to use the + instead as it will make them equal.
  \\(\alpha\\) is the kearning rate, which tells the algorithm how big a step to take between iterations.
  The \\(\theta_0\\) and \\(\theta_1\\) have to be updates simultaneously, so that new values are used during each iteration.
 The \\(\frac{\partial}{\partial \theta_0}\\) is called the partial derivative.
 It is similar to the normal derivative, but it is used in Calculus when we have more than one parameter such as in this example where we have \\(\theta_0\\) and \\(\theta_1\\).
 All that it does is to find the slope of the curve at a particular point.